 In this article, we look at the differences between baseline and progressive JPEGS.
-Also, we show that by using progressive images you can significantly increase the page load time of your website as well as improve the user experience for your website visitors.
+By using Progressive images you can decrease the page load time, improving the user experience for your website visitors.

-JPEG is an abbreviation for the Joint Photographic Experts Group, which created the format back in 1992.
-JPEG images can use the filename extension of ". jpeg" or ".jpg".
+JPEG is an abbreviation for the Joint Photographic Experts Group.
+They created the format back in 1992.
+JPEG images can use the filename extension of

 What is a progressive JPEG?

 A progressive JPEG is an image created using compression algorithms that load the image in successive waves until the entire image is downloaded.
-This progressive loading technique gives the visual perception to the website visitor of the images loading faster as the user can see the whole image straight away, as opposed to the usual way which
+This makes the image appear to load faster, as it loads the whole image in progressive waves.
+A normal JPEG loads the image from the top to bottom line by line.

 Baseline vs. progressive — 30 percent loaded